apache/nuttx/syscall/README.txt

   Field 3: Condition for compilation
   Field 4: The type of function return value.
-  Field 5 - N+5: The type of each of the N formal parameters of the function
+  Field 5 - N+5: The type of each of the N formal parameters of the function Fields N+5 - : If the last parameter is "...", then the following fields
+           provide the type and number of of possible optional parameters.
+           See note below about variadic functions

 Each type field has a format as follows: